slideshow 1

 About NPI

-The National Preservation Institute (NPI) offers continuing education and professional training for those involved in the management, preservation, and stewardship of cultural heritage.
-NPI serves a broad spectrum of individuals and groups from the government and private sectors by providing seminars in historic preservation and cultural resource management.
-NPI was founded in 1980 as a nonprofit, 501(c)(3) organization.
+NPI offers continuing education and professional training for those involved in the management, preservation, and stewardship of cultural heritage.
+NPI serves a broad spectrum of individuals and groups from the government and private sectors by providing online, on-demand courses and webinars, and in-person seminars in historic preservation and cultural resource management.
+Read more.

-Customized/On-Site Training
+Customized Training

-NPI offers customized, on-site training to meet specific organizational needs.
-The seminars listed on the web site or in the brochure may be tailored to create single- or multiple-day workshops at a location and time convenient to the sponsor.
-NPI also can develop other preservation-related training seminars.
-For a list of organizations that have worked with NPI to receive customized training and/or related conference services, visit the Customized/On-Site Training page.
+NPI offers customized training to meet specific organizational needs.
+Continuing education and professional training may be tailored to create online, on-demand courses and webinars, and single- or multiple-day seminars at a location and time convenient to the sponsor.
+NPI also can develop other preservation-related trainings.
+For a list of organizations that have worked with NPI to receive customized training and/or related conference services, visit the Customized Training page.
 Read more.

 Board and Staff